anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 Tim will explore the story of a real-world large scale production microservices deployment of Docker, and the challenges faced in both design and operations of migrating this kind of multi-faceted application to a container-native architecture.

+#### <a name="microsoft"></a>_Containers, DevOps and Microsoft_ <span style="font-size: smaller">- [Gil Isaacs](#gili)</span>

+Containerization enables businesses to realize the promise of the DevOps movement.
+We'll discuss how teams can use containerization to grow their DevOps practices and show specific examples utilizing some of the latest Microsoft solution options in the following areas:

+* Continuous Integration and Deployment
+* Infrastructure as Code
+* Release Management
+* Scale and Automated Testing
+* Application Performance Monitoring

 #### <a name="cves"></a>_Identifying Common Vulnerabilities and Exposures in Containers_ <span style="font-size: smaller">- [Joey Schorr](#joeys) & [Quentin Machu](#quentinm)</span>

 Docker layers can be fast for developers, but also vulnerable if not audited for production.
 Wouldn't it be great to improve continuous integration with continuous vulnerability detection?